 Price and Accessibility

-The Rolex Datejust offers a more approachable entry point, with prices starting at approximately $7,000, depending on materials and configurations.
-This makes it an excellent choice for first-time Rolex buyers and professionals seeking a balance between luxury and practicality.
+The Datejust offers a genuinely approachable entry into the Rolex world, with prices starting at around $7,000 depending on materials and configuration.
+That makes it an excellent choice for first-time Rolex buyers and professionals who want the balance of luxury and practicality without stretching too far.

 Style and Audience Appeal